imbaky/Quadcopter/README.md

 # QuadCopter Project

-We want to build a QuadCopter that would be able to stabilize indoors using a camera on board that it will use an object as reference points.
+This project is for our Embedded systems course.
+Our plan is to build a QuadCopter that would be able to stabilize indoors using a camera on board that it will use an object as reference points.

 ##Hardware